- What is the Florida Egg Donation Agreement?

+The Florida Egg Donation Agreement permits a woman to donate her eggs for reasonable compensation directly related to the egg donation according to Section 742.14 of the Florida Statutes.
+The statute also provides that the egg donor shall relinquish all maternal rights, obligations, and responsibilities to any child born from the donation.
 An experienced egg donation lawyer is essential in understanding the law.
-Section 742.14 of the Florida Statutes permits a woman to donate her eggs for reasonable compensation directly related to the egg donation.
-The statute also provides that the egg donor shall relinquish all maternal rights, obligations, and responsibilities to any child born from the donation.

 While we are fortunate in Florida to have a statute that relinquishes such rights and obligations, there are many more issues that must be outlined, such as intent, compensation, medical history and testing, future contact, confidentiality, and the responsibilities of the parties involved.